Fabian-G/quest/docs/tracking.md

 ## Starting a task

-First make sure that timewarrior is installed.
-You can verify that quest can find it by running: `quest version`.
+First make sure that Timewarrior is installed.
+You can verify that Quest can find it by running: `quest version`.

 You can now set the `tr` tag on a task to any value you like.
 For example:

 ```bash
 quest set tr:active on 42
 ```
-The actual value does not matter, it is only important that quest notices a change in the value of the tag.
+The actual value does not matter, it is only important that Quest notices a change in the value of the tag.
-After that you will notice that timewarrior will have started tracking task 42 by using the projects, contexts and the description (without any projects/contexts/tags) as tags:
+After that you will notice that Timewarrior will have started tracking task 42 by using the projects, contexts and the description (without any projects/contexts/tags) as tags:

 ```bash